 It’s been a while since I reviewed something from the latest UA’s line-up.
-We already in 2019… You know what time it is… The fresh new addition to Curry line is ready to be diagnosed.
+We are already in 2019… You know what time it is… The freshly new addition to the Curry line is ready to be diagnosed.

 Welcome to the Under Armour Curry 6 review!

 WEIGHT: 340 g. / 12 oz

 TECH: HOVR, SPEED PLATE

 RETAIL PRICE: $130